pnp/cli-microsoft365-mcp-server/README.md

 ### Add to Claude

+When using [Claude Desktop](https://claude.ai/desktop) you may add the MCP server by doing either using the dedicated `.mcpb` file present in this repo (recommneded) or by adding it manually to the Claude Desktop configuration.

+#### Using the .mcpb file (recommended)

+1. Download the [cli-microsoft365-mcp-server.mcpb](./cli-microsoft365-mcp-server.mcpb) file from this repo.
+2. In Claude Desktop, open Settings by clicking on the hamburger icon in the top left corner.
+3. Select File > Settings (or press `Ctrl + ,`)
+4. In the Extensions tab, click 'Advanced settings' button
+5. In the 'Extension Developer' area, click on 'Install Extension' button ad select the downloaded `cli-microsoft365-mcp-server.mcpb` file.
+6. Confirm the installation by clicking on 'Install' button.

+All done!
+You should now be able to use the `CLI-Microsoft365` MCP server in Claude Desktop.

+#### Manually add to Claude Desktop configuration

 1. In Claude Desktop, open Settings by clicking on the hamburger icon in the top left corner.
 2. Select File > Settings (or press `Ctrl + ,`)
 3. In the Developer tab, click Edit Config